awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Grant Permission for Actions on a Resource with a Specific Tag with Two Different Values<a name="security_iam_id-based-policy-examples-grant-permissions-tags"></a>
+## Grant permission for actions on a resource with a specific tag with two different values<a name="security_iam_id-based-policy-examples-grant-permissions-tags"></a>

 You can use conditions in your identity\-based policy to control access to Amazon RDS resources based on tags\.
 The following policy allows permission to perform the `ModifyDBInstance` and `CreateDBSnapshot` APIs on DB instances with either the `stage` tag set to `development` or `test`\.